 Our Presiding Bishop Michael Curry uses this phrase to describe the mission of God's People.
 A movement is a group of people that is working together to advance their shared beliefs and philosophy, and if we are the Jesus Movement we are working to advance the kingdom of God's love.
 We are group of disciples of Jesus seeking to love God and to love our neighbors.

-In the issue of the Yale Divinity School Magazine, Issue Title "New Voyages: Church Today and Tomorrow,
+of Christ.
+In the issue of the Yale Divinity School Magazine, Issue Title "New Voyages: Church

 Did you know that the early movement of the Church was called "The Way"?